 The breaker characteristics for the SPARC M10 systems must be taken into consideration to allow the devices to be used under the right conditions.
-Use circuit breakers that meet the following special conditions for the distribution panel breakers on the equipment side.
+Use circuit breakers that meet the following special conditions for the distribution panel breakers for the computer equipment.

-Table 2-11 shows the distribution panel breaker capacity on the equipment side.
+Table 2-11 shows the distribution panel breaker capacity of the computer equipment.

-Table 2-11 Distribution panel breaker capacity on the equipment side
+Table 2-11 Distribution panel breaker capacity of the computer equipment